damianscoles/PowerShellGeek/README.md

 <Future FAQ will appear here>

 ## Contact
-Fee free to leave feedback either through a feature request or bug report on this GitHub.
+Feel free to leave feedback either through a feature request or bug report on this GitHub.
 I do not guarantee I will make the change.
 I do guarantee I will look at your request.
 If you wish to reach out to me outside of Github, send an email to feedback at powershellgeek.com.